aleon1220/kiwiki/readme.md

 `git remote set-url origin git@bitbucket.org:tutorials/tutorials.git`

 #### see the list of git stashes

 `git stash list`

-#### reset the current HEAD or changes of your local branch to a specific state.
+#### reset the current HEAD or changes of your local branch to a specific state

 `git reset [FILE_PATH]`

 # Programming Languages

 ## Java